larsbrinkhoff/cloud/README.md

 Install below scripts and register to run when machine starts.

-### init.sh
+### screen.sh and tunnel.sh

-Start a screen session and forward an SSH port to this machine.
+These two scripts start a screen session and forward an SSH port to this machine.

 ### attach.sh